loveencounterflow/coffeenode-mojikura/README.md

     object key:       shape/strokeorder/zhaziwubifa
     object value:     2243143111234

-These are, in essence, what is going to be stored in the database.
+These facets (key / value pairs) are, in essence, what is going to be stored in the database.
 We can cast these parts into a single string, somewhat like a Uniform Resource Identifier (as which it will serve in the DB).
-I here adopt the convention to separate the parts of speech by ',' (commas) and key /value pairs by ':' (colons):
+I here adopt the convention to separate the parts of speech by ',' (commas) and key /value pairs by ':'
+(colons):

     glyph:業,has/shape/strokeorder,shape/strokeorder/zhaziwubifa:2243143111234